 In addition, as hair turns gray it not only changes color but it also changes texture.
 Gray hair is usually coarser.
 It can have the appearance of dullness, look wiry, or even have a yellowish cast to it.
 All of these conditions can be fixed.
 Chances are that those fabulous gray-haired celebrities you see in magazines can thank salon treatments for hair that is shiny and soft with vibrant silvery tones.

 Here are a few tips to get fabulous gray locks.
 Gray hair can quickly start to yellow from pollution, hard water, or some products that contain dyes.
 Ask your stylist about two types of shampoo are available to get rid of that yellowish cast:

-- Clarifying Shampoos, such as Michael Anthony Salon DC’s Shampoo Two.
-This will help remove impurities from the hair.
+- Clarifying Shampoos will help remove impurities from the hair.

-- “Purple” Shampoos, such as Michael Anthony Salon DC’s Platinum Blonde Shampoo.
-These are used for toning rather than for cleansing hair and will neutralize unwanted yellowing in gray or blonde hair.
-Please read manufacturer’s directions for use.
+- “Purple” Shampoos are used for toning rather than for cleansing hair and will neutralize unwanted yellowing in gray or blonde hair.

 If your gray hair is looking wiry, talk to your stylist about a re-texturizing service, such as a keratin smoothing treatment or a mild relaxer.
 These can help soften the hair and create shine.

 My point?
 Gray hair does not equal no-maintenance hair.
 Gray hair will need regular care – and even some color – to maintain the soft, vibrant, and gorgeous look you want.